vipulm7/ExpenseManager/README.md

 # ExpenseManager
-Android app to record expenses
+Android app to record expenses and incomes